mbhutton/jumpflowy/README.txt

-JumpFlowy: WorkFlowy extension/library for search and navigation.
+JumpFlowy: WorkFlowy library and user script for search and navigation.

 Target platforms:
 - HandyFlowy for iOS